epsilonlabsllc/DataManagement/README.md

 		private String num3;
 		private boolean num4;
 		public static final int num5 = 3;
-		private OtherStorableClass[] ds2;
+		private Collection<OtherStorableClass> col;
 	}
-A storable class must meet two requirements.
+A storable class must meet three requirements.
 First, the class must have a private instance variable of type int that will be used as the id number of the object.
 This variable may be read by the application, but the application should not have the capability to write to or change this variable in anyway.
 This variable is identified by the system with an @Id annotation.
 In addition, the class should not have any instance variables that are not either primitive types, strings, or other storable objects.
+Finally, the class must have an empty constructor.

 ###Instantiating a DataManager Object:

-	DataManager dm = new DataManager(context);
+	DataManager dm = DataManager.newInstance(context);
 The open method accepts the calling Context that is going to use the database.
 Usually this should be the calling Activity.

 ###Opening a Database for Use: